UKHomeOffice/application-container-platform/docs/how-to-docs/anti-affinity.md

 | Specifies rules that must be met for a pod to be scheduled onto a node | Specifies preferences that the scheduler will try to enforce |
 | Example: "co-locate the pods of service A and service B in the same zone, since they communicate a lot with each other" | Example: "spread the pods from this service across zones" (a hard requirement wouldn't make sense, since you probably have more pods than zones). |

+* Please note that generally speaking `preferred` rules are safer, because if a `required` rule cannot be met, pods won't get scheduled.

 ###  Configuring an Anti-affinity Rule

 The following example demonstrates how to configure an anti-affinity rule, Based on the [kube-example-app](https://github.com/UKHomeOffice/kube-example-app), the example requires that a pod is not scheduled on the same node as pods which share the same availability zone.